CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 >> * Change the root user's passwd and create a new user
 >> * Configure the system for random numbers
 >> * Set the initial passwords and update them on startup

+At the very end the installer should do a reboot / shutdown / turn off & on

+7. Run the scripts that handle the handle repot
+> * Login as root<br>
+> * Change the passwd for both cstockman and root
+>